 What New Year’s Eve would it be without fireworks?
 Like the rest of the world, many Italian cities have their own midnight fireworks, which are called botti di Capodanno.

 At midnight, every major city sounds like a battlefield, which creates lots of problems for animals.
-So, if you have pets you’d better run home to calm them and stay near to them.
+So, if you have pets, you’d better run home to calm them and stay near them.